 According to studies, patients with PFAPA have an average age of onset of 2 to 5 years old, very predicable, recurring (often monthly) unexplained fevers lasting on average 3 to 5 days that include at least one of the symptoms that gave PFAPA its name.
 These symptoms are: pharyngitis (most common), mouth ulcers, and swelling of the cervical lymph nodes.
 Patients with PFAPA are asymptomatic between flares of symptoms, and have normal inflammatory markers (CRP and ESR) in between attacks of symptoms.
 Most kids outgrow PFAPA on average by age 9 or 10 or about 6 to 7 years after symptoms first started.

 Since all of the PFAPA symptoms overlap with hereditary periodic fever syndromes (autoinflammatory diseases), such as FMF, CAPS, and HIDS, diagnosing PFAPA should also include genetic testing to help rule out those other conditions.
 However if genetics are negative, it does not automatically mean that the patient has PFAPA.
-If the clinical symptoms do NOT match the specific PFAPA diagnostic criteria, there are other autoinflammatory diseases to consider, or a diagnosis of undifferentiated autoinflammatory disease may be the most appropriate.
+If the clinical symptoms do NOT match the specific PFAPA diagnostic criteria, there are other autoinflammatory diseases to consider, or a diagnosis of SURFS or undifferentiated autoinflammatory disease may be the most appropriate.

 Of note, if a patient has symptoms that are present between flares, signs of chronic inflammation, persistent rashes, or changes to organs or body functions (such as inflammation in the eye, hearing loss, chronically enlarged lymph nodes) then they do not fit the criteria for PFAPA.
 It is not appropriate to identify these patients as having PFAPA, and such practice could hinder a patient from getting a more correct diagnosis and beneficial treatment that could prevent complications from their disease.